AneelaShahzad/RoomFlow-Hotel_Management_System-/README.md

 ## 🚀 Project Overview

 This system allows users to register, log in, browse available rooms, and make reservations.
 Admins can manage rooms, users, and bookings through a dedicated dashboard with full CRUD functionality.
-The project was developed under the guidance and instructions of our teacher as part of our DBMS coursework.
+The project was developed as part of our DBMS coursework.

 ---